MoreFoam/spring-boot-jwt-auth/README.md

 Token contents
 - Access token carries username as subject and claims: userId and roles (e.g. ["ROLE_USER"]).
-- Refresh token carries a unique id (DB row id), the userId, and a random deviceId to bind the token to a logical device/session.
+- Refresh token carries a unique id (its primary key), the userId, and a random deviceId to bind the token to a logical device/session.

 ## <u>Quick start</u>